Mosho1/mocha-async/README.md

 A test would look like this, nothing unusual:

 ```
-// these modules are actually fetched using System.import
+// this module and its dependencies are actually imported by systemjs
 import {expect} from 'chai';
 import someOtherModule from '../somewhere';